ngsankha/bf-jit/README.md

 A JIT compiler for Brainf*ck programs made using LibJIT.

-This does not do any code optimizations as of yet.
+It does very naive optimizations right now, like folding of multiple same instructions into one.

 Blog post about the same is [here](http://thelimbeck.wordpress.com/2013/12/31/a-brainfck-jit/).